“I’ve always believed that one woman’s success can only help another woman’s success.”

 – Gloria Vanderbilt

 For most of us, it is hard to understand why women would not be supportive of one another.
 However, women have long been given a bad rap in regards to how they treat each other, especially in the workplace.
 Unfortunately it is sometimes true.
 Women react out of their fear, jealousy, need for control or lack of self-esteem.
 For others it is the lack of interpersonal and intrapersonal skills.
 At times they don’t even recognize their own behavior.
 The worst is when it is about power and the ‘Queen Bee’ syndrome.
 Some women are reluctant to support other women because they fear someone will surpass them.
 Strong women believe in each other, and build one another up, not tear one another down.
+And you can also find what are the best empowering quotes that have been chosen for women right here, so they always come in useful.
 Iron sharpens iron.
 Hopefully that is the norm, and not the exception.

 When I was 22, and just returning to the states from Europe, I was anxious to find a job.
 I had only one year of college complete, and jobs in the military community where I lived were not easy to come by.
 Scanning the classifieds in the paper one day, I ran across an ad for a nanny.
 I was kind of intrigued and on a whim I applied.
 As it turns out, I was hired to be a nanny for a woman who worked as a manager for a marketing company out of her home.
 She spent most of the day pacing in her kitchen on the phone, and sending reports out by fax.
 Joan impressed me, and I thought she had the most amazing job.
 She seemed powerful, and whoever she spoke to on the other end of the phone had no idea she was walking around the house in her pajamas, while I was busy caring for her kids.
 Joan and I talked a lot.
 After a few months or so, she sat me down at the kitchen table and told me I did not belong scrubbing her kitchen floor.
 Before I knew it, I was working under her as an area supervisor, in which I covered four different states.
 Joan became one of my first mentors and one of the first people who believed in me.